Lemon Meringue Martini

 I also add a good limoncello (try Fabrizia) and my favorite Disaronno Amaretto.
 The almond liqueur kind of mimics the crust of a lemon meringue pie and just tips it over the edge into something really special.
 I add vanilla vodka much like I add vanilla to pretty much anything I’m baking — that is, more than the recipe calls for.

-Watch Me Mix It
+Watch Me Mix a Lemon Meringue Martini

-Make a Lemon Meringue Martini With Me
+How to Make a Lemon Meringue Martini

 - In a cocktail shaker, add fresh lemon juice, simple syrup, limoncello (I used Fabrizia Limoncello), Amaretto (I used Disaronno), vanilla vodka, Rumchata Limon (or heavy cream), and egg white.